dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.73
+Ultimate Whitecream addon update	Version 1.1.74

 Fixed: Beeg

-Fixed: Spankbang
+Fixed: K18

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12